 The trouble with art scams that begin like this is that they are based on something you would like to believe.
-By the time you’ve exchanged a few emails, you feel as if you know the ‘person’ you’re communicating with – they will often include personal details about themselves or their families – and naturally you are inclined to respond positively to someone who is praising your work.
+By the time you’ve exchanged a few emails, you feel as if you know the ‘person’ you’re communicating with – they will often include personal details about themselves or their families – and naturally, you are inclined to respond positively to someone who is praising your work.

-Perhaps a collector you have never had contact with before happened to attend the opening reception of an exhibition of your art, and instantly decided that he had found what he was looking for, and bought four pieces.
+Perhaps a collector you have never had contact with before happened to attend the opening reception of an exhibition of your art, and instantly decided that he had found what he was looking for and bought four pieces.
 Or you were giving a demonstration of live painting at an art auction and one of the people you got chatting to during the process turned into a collector of your work and an advocate for your creations.
 These things do happen – and you certainly don’t want to repulse a genuine expression of interest.
-So what can you do?
+So, what can you do?

-Why Do Scammers Target Artists At All?
+Why Do Scammers Target Artists at All?

 Well, why not?
 Artists are good targets – they are familiar with the need to ship their work, sometimes to collectors who might be anywhere in the world.
 They’re invested in their creations, so they’re susceptible to the charm of the idea that a stranger fell in love with their work on sight.

-Types Of Art Scams
+Types of Art Scams

 Although the most common intention behind an art scam is money, there are other components, like your personal information and artwork images, that a scammer can take advantage of.
 Here is a list of the types of scams that have come to our attention.

-Scams That Require You To Pay Shipping Payment Upfront
+Pay Shipping Payment Upfront

-Sometimes, art scammers that show keen interest in your works may ask you to transfer them the shipping cost first before they can transact the full amount to you.
+Sometimes, art scammers that show a keen interest in your works may ask you to transfer them the shipping cost first before they can transact the full amount to you.
 They may even ask you to ship the artwork before making any payment.
 Never give in to such requests.
 If the person is genuinely interested in purchasing your work, he or she will most likely know how to go about it and will never make such an unreasonable request.

 If you still think that the person might be genuine, consider asking for a partial payment at least before shipping your artwork.
 However, if the person asks you to pay the shipping cost upfront, do not that it could not be anything other than a scam to extort money from you.

-A very common example is when the ‘customer’ overpays, and asks you to send the extra amount to their shipping company, using the details they have sent you.
+A very common example is when the ‘customer’ overpays and asks you to send the extra amount to their shipping company, using the details they have sent you.
 You send the money on – from your own bank account – and only discover a week or two later that the cashier’s check you had received from the ‘customer’ is not genuine.